Car bomb explodes near Somali presidential palace in Mogadishu | NewsChannel 3-12

 Car bomb explodes near Somali presidential palace in Mogadishu

-A car packed with explosives sped through a security checkpoint in front of the Wehliye Hotel popular with government officials, lawmakers and the city’s elite, and detonated at the security checkpoint to the national assembly headquarters after being fired by police officers, Aden said.
+“Thank God, the vigilance of the security forces has saved the people from the threat of terrorism to the innocent Somali people,” the statement added.

-Several people died in the explosion, although police have not announced the exact number of casualties.
-Heavy gunfire was also heard following the morning rush-hour blast.
+There was no immediate claim of responsibility for the attack that comes amid a political crisis in Somalia after the country’s president Mohamed Abdullahi Farmajo’s mandate expired on February 8 with no timely elections.

-It was the second major explosion in the Somali capital in recent weeks.
+Saturday’s incident was he second major explosion in the Somali capital in recent weeks.

 Five people, as well as four attackers, were killed at the Afrik Hotel on January 31.
 The deadly siege left 10 other civilians injured and ended after Somali security forces battled militants for eight hours.